PowerPowder/CCNA-notes/chapter5.md

 `show interfaces status` lists all ports and their connection status.

-`show interfaces f0/1 counters` lists amount of incoming and outgoing frames.
+`show interfaces f0/1 counters` lists total amount of incoming and outgoing frames.

 Filter entres in the MAC address table by:
 * MAC address - `show mac address-table dynamic address 0200.1111.1111`